Yun Jiwan

-Yun Jiwan (1635–1718) was a scholar-official of the Joseon Dynasty Korea in 17th and 18th centuries.
+Yun Jiwan (1635–1718) was a Korean scholar-official of the Joseon period in the 17th and 18th centuries.

 He was also diplomat and ambassador, representing Joseon interests in the 7th Edo period diplomatic mission to the Tokugawa shogunate in Japan.

 1682 mission to Japan

 In 1682, King Sukjong of Joseon caused a mission to be sent to Japan; and Yun Jiwan was the chief emissary.
 This diplomatic mission functioned to the advantage of both the Japanese and the Koreans as a channel for developing a political foundation for trade.

 This delegation was explicitly identified by the Joseon court as a "Communication Envoy" (tongsinsa).
 The mission was understood to signify that relations were "normalized."